yalmip/yalmip.github.io/_posts/2021-05-18-nonlinearglobalsdp.md

 permalink: /nonlinearsdpcuts
 excerpt: "The first cut is not the deepest"
 title: "SDP cones in BMIBNB"
-tags: [Global optimization, Semidefinite programming]
+tags: [Global optimization, Semidefinite programming, BMI]
-published: false
+header:
+  image: nonlinearsdpcut7png
-date: 2020-10-02
+date: 2021-05-18
 ---

+**Note:** The support for nonlinear semidefinite programming is about to be significantly improved in an upcoming release.
+Forgot to post this article when the feature was added in 2020.
+Stay tuned!
+{: .notice--info}

 YALMIP has an internal very general global solver [BMIBNB](/solver/bmibnb).
-Since inception some 15 years ago, it has supported nonlinear semidefinite constraints (this is actually why it initially was developed, hence the name) but this feature has essentially been useless as it has required a nonlinear SDP solver for the upper bound and solution generation.
+Since inception some 15 years ago, it has supported nonlinear semidefinite constraints (this is actually why it initially was developed, hence the name) but this feature has essentially been useless as it required a nonlinear SDP solver for the upper bound and solution generation.
 Although [PENSDP](/solver/pensdp) and [PENBMI](/solver/penbmi) are such solvers, they are not robust enough to be used in the branch & bound framework, and the development of these solvers appear to have stalled.

-With the most recent release, the situation is improved with better support for the semidefinite cone in [BMIBNB](/solver/bmibnb), and a completely different approach is used to achieve this.
-Instead of relying on external (non-existant) nonlinear SDP solvers, the machinery for the upper bound problem is based on a nonlinear cutting plane strategy using your standard favorite nonlinear solver.
+In [release 20200930](/R20200930), the situation is improved with better support for the semidefinite cone in [BMIBNB](/solver/bmibnb), and a completely different approach is used to achieve this.
+Instead of relying on external (non-existent) nonlinear SDP solvers, the machinery for the upper bound problem is based on a nonlinear cutting plane strategy using your standard favorite nonlinear solver.
 Will this work on any problem?
 Absolutely not.
-A cutting plane strategy performs pretty badly already in the linear SDP case, but you might be lucky though, and this is work in progress.
+Will it work on most problems?
+No. A cutting plane strategy performs pretty badly already in the [linear SDP case](/cutsdpsolver), but you might be lucky though, and this is work in progress.

 ## Suitable background

-To avoid repetition of general concepts, you are adviced to read the post on [CUTSDP](/cutsdpsolver) where cutting planes are used for the linear semidefinite cone in a different context.
+To avoid repetition of general concepts, you are recommended to read the post on [CUTSDP](/cutsdpsolver) where cutting planes are used for the linear semidefinite cone in a different context.
 You are also adviced to read the general posts on [global optimization](/tutorial/globaloptimization) and [envelope generation](/tutorial/envelopesinbmibnb/) to understand how a spatial branch & bound solver works.

 ## The strategy

-Now, having read the recommended articles, you know that [BMIBNB](/solver/bmibnb) needs two central components: A lower bound solver which solves a convex typically linear relaxation of the problem, and an upper bound solver which tries to solve the original nonlinear problem starting from some suitably selected starting point (typically some combination of the center of the currently investigated box and the solution to the lower bound problem)
+Now, having read the recommended articles, you know that [BMIBNB](/solver/bmibnb) needs three central components: A lower bound solver which solves a convex typically linear relaxation of the problem, an upper bound solver which tries to solve the original nonlinear problem starting from some suitably selected starting point (typically some combination of the center of the currently investigated box and the solution to the lower bound problem), and a large collection of tricks to perform bound propagation to make it work in practice.

 The lower bound problem does not pose any particular problem when we add a semidefinite cone to the model.
 After relaxing nonlinearities all we have to do is to solve a linear semidefinte program, which we have a plethora of solvers for.
 Hence, the only difference is that we swtich from a linear programming based lower bound (or more generally a quadratic or second-order cone programming solver) to a linear semidefinite programming solver.
+All bound propagation tricks applies also on the semi-definite models, and do not pose any complication either (on the ontrary as a more general class of relaations allows us to add more tricks).

 The upper bound is the issue.
 While there are many solvers available for standard nonlinear programming, this is not the case for nonlinear programming involving semidefinite cones.
 In principle, if our nonlinear model has a semidefinite constraint \\(G(x) \succeq 0\\), possibly nonlinear, we can view this as \\(v^TG(x)v \geq 0~\forall v\\).
 Hence, by simply adding an infinite number of scalar constraints, we can mimic the semidefinite constraint and solve the upper bound problem using a standard nonlinear solver.
-There is really nothing different concpetually to the cutting plane approach to the linear case.
+There is really nothing different concpetually to such a cutting plane approach compared to the linear case.
 Of course, this is not practical or possible in reality.
 Instead, we use the idea iteratively and build an approximation of the semidefinite cone as we work our way through the branching tree.
 Remember, it is not crucial that we actually manage to find a feasible solution in every node.
 It is of course good if we can generate feasible solutions to finally find the optimal solution, but if we fail, it only means we have to open more nodes and try to find feasible solutions with associated upper bounds in those future nodes.
 Also remember that the upper bound problem is solved on a globally valid model.
 A semidefinite cut added to the upper bound model is valid in all nodes.

 Hence, the obvious algorithm is

-1. Create some initial approximation \\(\hat{G}(x) \geq 0\\) of the semidefinite cone (e.g. add the constraint that the diagonal is non-negative)
+1. Create some initial approximation \\(\mathcal{A} = \left{\hat{G}(x) \geq 0 \right} \\) of the semidefinite conconstraints (e.g. add the constraint that the diagonal is non-negative)

-2. In the node, try to solve the nonlinear program using the approximation \\(\hat{G}(x)\\).
+2. In the node, try to solve the nonlinear program including  the approximation \\(\hat{A}\\).
 If a solution is found, and \\(G(x) \succeq 0\\) is satisfied, a valid upper bound has been computed.
-If \\(G(x) \succeq 0\\) is violated, we do not have a feasible solution but we can compute an eigenvector \\(v\\) associated to a negative eigenvalue and add the cut \\( v^TG(x)v \geq 0 \\) to the approximation \\(\hat{G}(x)\geq 0\\).
+If \\(G(x) \succeq 0\\) is violated, we do not have a feasible solution but we can compute an eigenvector \\(v\\) associated to a negative eigenvalue and add the possibly nonlinear cut \\( v^TG(x)v \geq 0 \\) to the approximation \\(\hat{A}\geq 0\\).

 3. Either repeat (2) several times in the node, or proceed with branching process and use the new approximation in following nodes.